cartesi/docs/cartesi-rollups/development/migration.md

 ## Update Project Configuration

-1. Update your `Dockerfile` to have the latest from [the Cartesi application templates](https://github.com/cartesi/application-templates).
+1. Modify your `Dockerfile` to have the latest updates from [the Cartesi application templates](https://github.com/cartesi/application-templates).

 1. Change the `.sunodo` directory to `.cartesi`.